vault27/Foundation/paloalto.md

 - If the same object is in Parent group, you cannot create it in Child group, override is required
 - All device groups are members of shared group
 - 1024 device groups is maximum
-- We can assign a reference template to a device group to see zones and interface when we create rules in policy
+- We can assign a reference template to a device group to see zones and interface when we create rules in policy - done During Device Group creation - used when FW does not have a Template assigned
 - When we create an object, we can make it Shared, it will be in Shared group and will be accessible for all device groups.
 We can also disable override for it, so lower hirerchy firewalls and groups will not be able to overrride it
 - Objects in Shared group never can be overrriden
 - Policy rules Hierarchy